Uncovering Competing Poisoning Attacks in Retrieval-Augmented Generation: Experimental Details

 In our experiments, we primarily evaluate seven state-of-the-art poisoning attack methods: PoisonedRAG (white-box), PoisonedRAG (black-box) \cite{poisonedrag}, AdvDecoding \cite{advdecoding}, GASLITE \cite{gaslite}, GARAG \cite{garag}, CorpusPoison \cite{corpuspoison}, and ContentPoison \cite{contentpoison}.
 However, the original experimental settings of these methods differ in various ways.
 To ensure a fair and consistent comparison, we aligned the implementation and configuration of each attack method.

 A key step in this alignment involves the generation of misleading (adversarial) documents $ d_{poison}$ intended to induce the LLM to produce specified incorrect answers $\mathcal{A}_{in}$ .
 For this purpose, we utilize GPT-4o to generate multiple adversarial documents corresponding to each target incorrect answer.
-The prompt used for document generation is as follows:
+The prompt used for document generation is provided in Prompt 2.

 \textbf{CorpusPoison} \cite{corpuspoison}: The original CorpusPoison method primarily targets retrieval systems, with the main objective of increasing the recall rate of adversarial documents.
 However, the adversarial documents in this approach lack the capability to mislead large language models (LLMs), as they only contain the trigger component.
 To align with this approach while extending its applicability, we adopt techniques inspired by PoisonedRAG and LIAR \cite{liar} to equip the adversarial documents with misleading capabilities.
 Specifically, the incorrect answer is concatenated with the trigger to form a complete adversarial document.